-The UfM Roadmap, centred on youth's potential for stability and development, mandates the UfM to launch "A Positive Agenda for Youth".
-The Union for the Mediterranean has therefore placed young people at the heart of its action, focusing on empowering young people in the Euro-Mediterranean region and engaging them as full partners in its activities and, more generally, in areas of regional priority, in view of unleashing their potential as agents for change.
+The UfM Roadmap, centered on youth's potential for stability and development, mandates the UfM to launch "A Positive Agenda for Youth".
+Bearing in mind that the future of the Mediterranean region relies on the inclusion of its youth, the Union for the Mediterranean has placed young people at the heart of its action, focusing on empowering and engaging them as full partners in its activities and, more generally, in areas of regional priority, with a view to unleash their potential as agents for change.